jbx-protocol/juice-interface/CONTRIBUTING.md

 Juicebox uses [Crowdin](https://crowdin.com/project/juicebox-interface) for managing translations.
 This workflow uploads new strings for translation to the Crowdin project whenever code using the lingui translation macros is merged into main.

-Every day, translations are synced back down from Crowdin to a pull request to `main`, rather than downloading translations directly to `main`, so that builds are easily reproducible.
+Every day, translations are synced back down from Crowdin to a pull request to `main`.
 We then merge these PR's into `main` manually.

-If you are a developer, please mark any new text that you add in the interface for translation with the lingui macros (``t/`Example text/` `` or `<Trans>Text</Trans>`).
+If you are a developer, please mark any new text that you add in the interface for translation with the lingui [macros](https://lingui.js.org/ref/macro.html) (``t`Example text` `` or `<Trans>Text</Trans>`).
 Feel free to edit any existing text that hasn't yet been marked for translations.

 ### Contributing translations
 For details of how to contribute as a translator, see our [How to become a Juicebox translator](https://www.notion.so/juicebox/How-to-become-a-Juicebox-translator-81fdd9344ef043909a48bd7373ef73d7) Notion page.

-Juicebox uses [`lingui.js`](https://lingui.js.org) for internationlization (i18n).
-Languages we support are defined in `.linguirc.json`. `en` is our source language.

-Developers should mark strings for translation using one of the `lingui.js` [macros](https://lingui.js.org/ref/macro.html) (``t`Example text` `` or `<Trans>Text</Trans>`).
-Strings marked for translation will be extracted at build-time and added to `messages.po` files within the `./locale` directory.

 ### Adding a language (for devs)